f-garofalo/openlux/README.md

 ## 🎯 Overview

-**OpenLux** is an ESP32-based firmware that implements a Luxpower-compatible (unofficial) WiFi dongle protocol, enabling direct communication between your Luxpower/EG4 inverter and Home Assistant.
+**OpenLux** is an ESP32-based firmware that implements a protocol-compatible (unofficial) WiFi dongle bridge, enabling direct communication between your solar inverter and Home Assistant.
 This open-source solution eliminates the need for proprietary hardware and provides full local control of your solar installation.

 **Why OpenLux?**
 - 🆓 Free & Open Source - No expensive proprietary dongles